politique et nos directives en matière de protection de l'enfance

-- The personal telephone number, personal email or home address of any staff member should not be given to young students except where this number is in connection with safety on activities.
+- The personal telephone number, personal email or home address of any staff member should not be given to young students.

 - In the case of any student making a disclosure or where there is cause for concern, you should explain to the student that this information will have to be referred on and follow the guidance in the following section.
 Do not attempt to resolve any complaints alone and report all allegations or suspicions of abuse.